FabEdge/fabedge/docs/install.md

    net.ipv4.conf.all.rp_filter=0
    ```

-1. If Error is display：“Error: cannot re-use a name that is still in use”.
-Uninstall fabedge and try again.
+1. If Error with：“Error: cannot re-use a name that is still in use”.   to uninstall fabedge and try again.
    ```shell
    $ helm uninstall -n fabedge fabedge release "fabedge" uninstalled